Further step from lockdown next Monday

-About one-tenth of the population in England live in Yorkshire.
+About one-tenth of the population of England live in Yorkshire.

-Three vaccines have so far been approved, the Pfizer/BioNTech vaccine, approved in December, the University of Oxford/AstraZeneca vaccine, which started to be used on January 4 and more recently there was approval of the Moderna vaccine.
+Three vaccines have so far been approved, the Pfizer/BioNTech vaccine, approved in December, the University of Oxford/AstraZeneca vaccine, which started to be used on January 4 and more recently there was approval of the Moderna vaccine, which from April has also started to be used in the UK.
 All these vaccines require a second dose after an interval which may vary depending on the vaccine given.
 Other vaccines are now awaiting approval.